Frustrated in Christian Calling?

 7. What would you need to do to prepare for your dream?
 (What is YOUR part of doing your dream?)

-• I need to talk to my lead pastor about my desire to be on church staff.
+- I need to talk to my lead pastor about my desire to be on the church staff.

-• God would need to do something so that I could take a large pay cut when I stopped being a full-time college chemistry professor in order to work part-time at my church.
+- God would need to enable me to take a large pay cut when I stopped being a full-time college chemistry professor in order to work part-time at my church.

 9. What does God want to say to you as you talk with Him about your dream?